 To begin setting up email alerts from the WordPress dashboard, go to WP Mail SMTP » Settings and click on the Alerts tab.

-This will take you to the Alerts page, where you can select any of these 4 different service integrations to deliver your email alerts:
+This will take you to the Alerts page, where you can select any of the available service integrations to deliver your email alerts:

 You’ll need to set up integration with at least one of these services to enable email alerts on your site.
 In the following sections, we’ll guide you through setting up each service.